Oil falls after increases in U.S. crude, fuel stockpiles - Up News Info

 TOKYO — Oil prices fell on Wednesday after industry data showed crude oil stockpiles rose more than expected and fuel inventories unexpectedly increased last week in the United States, the world’s largest oil consumer.

-Brent oil futures fell 25 cents, or 0.3%, to $86.15 a barrel after closing at the highest in seven years on Tuesday.
+Brent oil futures fell 69 cents, or 0.8%, to $85.71 a barrel by 0559 GMT after closing at the highest in seven years on Tuesday.

 Crude oil inventories rose 2.3 million barrels in the week ending Oct.
 22, market sources citing American Petroleum Institute figures said late on Tuesday.
 That was more than the expectations for a 1.9 million barrel gain.